GangSuUGA/Numerical-Optimization/Note2_Zero&Root_Finding.md

 ####
 ![image](https://user-images.githubusercontent.com/88390140/131276691-f573ac2d-ed56-4795-881c-cc7e2529014b.png)
 ####
-Assuming already explictly know what f is and that f is smooth and continuous, all we need to do is to find its optimum where its first-derivative is zero, i.e. ∇f(x + αd) = 0.
+Assuming already explictly known what f is and that f is smooth and continuous, all we need to do is to find its optimum where its first-derivative is zero, i.e. ∇f(x + αd) = 0.
 In other words, we are trying to find zero of the derivative function (i.e. the point where the curves intersects the x−axis).
 We will visit some known zero-finding (or root-finding) techniques.